quantmeth/poLCAExtra/README.md

 # poLCAExtra : New and convenient functions to improve workflow of `poLCA`

-The library `poLCAExtra` offers convenient functions to improve the workflow of [`poLCA`](https://github.com/dlinzer/poLCA)(Linzer & Lewis, 2011)
+The package `poLCAExtra` offers convenient functions to improve the workflow of [`poLCA`](https://github.com/dlinzer/poLCA)(Linzer & Lewis, 2011)